AlexsLemonade/scpca-nf/external-instructions.md

 ### Providing existing cell type labels

-If you have already peformed cell type annotation and wish to include these labels in the final workflow results, you can include the column `submitter_cell_types_file` in your run metadata file ([see example here](examples/example_run_metadata.tsv)).
+If you have already performed cell type annotation and wish to include these labels in the final workflow results, you can include the column `submitter_cell_types_file` in your run metadata file ([see example here](examples/example_run_metadata.tsv)).
 This column should be filled with the path or uri to a TSV file with existing cell type labels.

 This file _must_ include the following columns: